-If you were stuck on a desert island and you could only have one little restaurant on that island, (which sounds like a pretty sweet little desert island), what would be the one cuisine it would serve?
+If you were stuck on a desert island and you could only have one little restaurant on that island (which, by the way, sounds like a pretty sweet little desert island) what would be the one cuisine it would serve?
 For me, I think that answer would have to be Thai.
 I have an obsession with rice noodles, green mango salad makes me weak in the knees, and my favourite condiment is soy sauce.
 Not to mention I think this whole meal and palm tree deal would go quite well with a Margarita and the Bob Marley Legend album that would accompany me on my desert island....
 Ok, so I threw in some other cultures there, but to me that would be a pretty sweet little island.
 If you visit an island like this, please bring me with you!

 And now I look outside my window and frown at the 12 degree misty rainy day.
 Here's hoping summer will get here soon!
 In the meantime, some fresh, healthy, Thai-inspired salad has been bringing out the sunshine in my life.

-This recipe is a little fussy.
+This Peanut Thai Salad with Grilled Tofu recipe is a little fussy.
 I admit it.
 Loud and clear.
-Did you hear me?
-This recipe is a little fussy.
+Did you hear me?!
+This recipe is A LITTLE FUSSY.
 I am not a fan of making a fuss in the kitchen, but sometimes, it is just worth it.
 It really is, and when it's really worth it, I promise, I won't lead you astray.
 I have been eating this salad every single day since I first came up with it.
 That's five days in a row now, and I see no point in breaking this pattern.
 It's my new addiction, and really, if you are going to get addicted to something, I highly recommend salad.

 There is a lot of chopping in this salad.
 That's really the whole fussy part, just a lot of chopping.
 So if you have a mandoline, you should use it.
 I'm not talking about serenading me with a little musical string instrument while I chop.
 There is a big difference between a mandolin, and a mandoline.
 Note the "e".
 If you don't already know, a mandoline is a slicer used for finely, evenly, and quickly slicing anything to your heart's content.
 Including your fingers.
 So be careful and use a hand guard!

 I have the Benriner Mandoline Slicer.
-Andrew bought it as a little gift for me one day, and while I thought that was nice, I basically put it in my cupboard and didn’t use it for a few months.
-Once I finally brought it out and dusted it off, it quickly became one of my favourite cooking tools.
 You can easily slice anything super thin, and it comes with different blades so you can also cut veggies into matchsticks.

 Grill the tofu.
 I do this in a grill pan, but you could do it on a BBQ, or if you don't have access to either, heat a bit of oil in a frying pan and fry for a couple minutes on each side, until golden and crispy.